Let’s look at swing trading and day trading, the differences between them, and which style of trading is a better fit for you.

 Personality and Life

 If you have a steady stream of distractions in your life, don’t day trade.
 You need to be alert and ready because opportunities come and go in a second.
-Swing trade instead, there is more flexibility in when you place your orders.
+Swing trade instead; there’s more flexibility around when you place your orders.

 Traders who are open to both day trading and swing trading get the best of both worlds.
-Sometimes day trading strategies are employed and at other times swing trading tactics.
-Having the best of both trading styles means more work is required though.
-The trader must be comfortable trading on multiple time frames and also must develop a comprehensive trading plan to account for day trades and swing trades, potentially occurring at the same time.
+Sometimes day trading strategies are employed and at other times swing trading tactics are used.
+Having the best of both trading styles means more work is required.
+The trader must be comfortable trading on multiple time frames and must also develop a comprehensive trading plan to account for day trades and swing trades, potentially occurring at the same time.